epoundor/vue-openapi-caller/README.md

 - Simple and intuitive interface for making API calls
 - Automatically handles errors and provides detailed information about any failures
 - Comprehensive state management system
-- Allows you to define your API calls using an easy-to-use OpenAI declaration file
+- Allows you to define your API calls using an easy-to-use OpenAPI declaration file

 ## **Note**